Gary Vaynerchuk talks a lot about EQ.

 And it’s an immediate, huge disconnect.

-Note: this is exactly what Gary does here.
+This is exactly what Gary does here.
 Seth Godin wants to make important points he cares about.
 He wants to properly address the questions coming from the audience.
 But Gary keeps stopping him.

 Vaynerchuk is forcing Seth Godin to stay superficial.
 And he resents him for that.